 About the project

-The Global Encounters & First Nations People: 1000 Years of Australian History project will radically shift Australia’s historical awareness by concentrating on the dynamic history of encounter between First Nations peoples and ‘outsiders’ over the millennium.
-Drawing on rich European archives comprised over 400 years of records, it will offer an important counter narrative on multiple sites of interaction.
+The Global Encounters & First Nations Peoples: 1000 Years of Australian History project aims to radically shift Australia’s historical awareness by concentrating on the dynamic history of encounter between First Nations peoples and ‘outsiders’ over the millennium.
+Drawing on rich European archives comprised of over 400 years of records, it will offer an important counter-narrative on multiple sites of interaction.
 With a methodology designed to profile Indigenous agency, the project will demonstrate how ‘salt-water people' responded to intrusions into their territory from sea voyagers from Europe and Southeast Asia.
-The eighteenth century British arrival will be placed into context of a global tradition of dynamic interaction and transaction with a deep history of at least 1000 years.
+The eighteenth century British arrival will be placed in the context of a global tradition of dynamic interaction and transaction with a deep history of at least 1000 years.

 This project represents an important intervention into the debate about history and national identity, and directly addresses the urgent need for a more balanced understanding of Australian history.